Cogosense/DmcAccessServer/README.md

 The Access Server consists of an OpenVPN server that creates an OpenVPN tunnel and a GRETAP tunnel per configured gateway, The GRETAP tunnel is added as a member of the bridge that incorporates the physical interface that is connected to the DMC.
-THe management script in this repo is used to create an OVPN file and a NETPLAN configuration for a remote gateway.
+THe management script in this repo is used to create an OVPN configuration file and a NETPLAN configuration for a remote gateway.
 This is bundled into a self extracting executable installer script.
 The management script also adds the associated GRETAP tunnel into the Access Server bridge connected to the DMC.

 The installer script is copied to the gateway device and executed.
 This creates an automatic OpenVPN connection service and attaches the end of the GRETAP tunnel to